Tidal Power

 Firstly, wave power is generated by both the wind as well as the waves the ocean makes.

-Tidal energy, on the other hand, harnesses the gravitational pull from the sun and moon, and takes advantage of the tides as they become high and low.
+Tidal energy, on the other hand, harnesses the gravitational pull from the sun and moon and takes advantage of the tides as they become high and low.

 Generally, this type of power produces an energy that is far more dependable because it is consistent.
 Consequently, it is a form of renewable energy and will help stop climate change.